DEV Community

 Architecture

 Stitch's internal architecture has three distinct layers.
-The input layer processes multimodal inputs through Gemini 2.5 Pro — text prompts, reference images, and annotated screenshots are all converted into a unified context window that Gemini reasons across simultaneously.
-The generation layer produces structured design outputs — not raw HTML, but an intermediate representation of design tokens, component hierarchies, and layout constraints that the export layer then converts into format-specific outputs.
-The export layer translates the intermediate representation into Figma-compatible JSON (with proper component structure and auto-layout), production-grade React/HTML/CSS, and AI Studio integration configs.
+The input layer processes multimodal inputs through Gemini 2.5 Pro — text prompts, reference images, and annotated screenshots are unified into a single context window.
+The generation layer produces an intermediate representation (an abstract, format-agnostic description of design intent — component hierarchy, spacing tokens, visual relationships — that can be translated into multiple output formats without losing design semantics) rather than raw HTML or Figma JSON directly.
+The export layer translates that IR into Figma-compatible JSON with proper component structure and auto-layout, production-grade React/HTML/CSS, and AI Studio integration configs.

 Before Stitch: The Traditional Design-to-Development Pipeline